dragonfire535/xiao/README.md

 * **silhouette:** Draws a silhouette of an image or a user's avatar.
 * **simp:** Draws a "simp" stamp over an image or a user's avatar.
 * **snapcode:** Responds with the Snapcode of a Snapchat user.
+* **spongebob-time-card:** Sends a Spongebob Time Card with the text of your choice.
 * **square:** Draws an image or a user's avatar as a square.
 * **squish:** Draws an image or a user's avatar but squished across the X or Y axis.
 * **tint:** Draws an image or a user's avatar but tinted a specific color.